Citroën ë-C4 review

 Handling

-Don’t buy the ë-C4 if handling finesse is something you’re keen to enjoy.
-That’s not to imply it’s skittish – it’s an easy car to drive, with light, yet faithful steering and decent enough grip.
-It couldn’t care less about feeling sporty, though.
+Don’t buy the ë-C4 if handling finesse is something you’re keen to enjoy – it couldn't care less about feeling sporty.
+That’s not to imply it’s skittish – it’s an easy car to drive, with light yet reasonably precise steering and decent grip.

-There’s quite a bit of body lean – although not as much as in the DS 3 E-Tense – and it’s nowhere near as agile as the ID 3.
-The Cupra Born and Kia Niro EV are even sharper to drive, and will appeal to those after something fun.
+There’s quite a bit of body lean and it’s nowhere near as agile as the ID 3.
+The Cupra Born is even sharper to drive.

 Noise and vibration

 At motorway speeds the ë-C4 is very quiet.
-Rather like the e-2008, it cuts out a lot of the road roar you hear in the Niro EV and ID 3.
+It cuts out a lot of the road roar you hear in the ID 3.
 There’s some wind noise, but it’s not intrusive.

 Interior